 The Biology Department determined which courses best cover the six general content areas of biology, with one course fitting into no more than two categories.
 Each student must choose which of the two categories that course will satisfy.
 After a review of transcripts of 20 recent graduates in the three general tracks, we found that our Allied Health students were often not taking courses that cover ecological concepts.
 Because their programs are often very tight, we decided to allow the summer immersion, field ecology (BI 220) to count for the ecology area for Allied Health.
 We submitted our proposal to require all biology majors to successfully complete at least one course from each of the six content areas (Appendix B) for division and school approval.
 This requirement became effective for students entering the program during the 2007/2008 academic year, but we encouraged our more senior students to study in all six areas.
 In fall 2007, 8.94% and in spring 2008, 6.94% of the grades earned were below C-.
 In fall 2008, 5.93% and in Spring 2009, 6.89% of students received grades below C- in the content area courses, and in Fall 2009 and Spring 2010, 6.03 % and 4.6%, respectively.
 For Fall 2010 and Spring 2011, 5.48% and 2.25% of biology majors received grades below C- in content area courses.
-For Fall 2011/Spring 2012, 6.02% of our students did not successfully complete content area classes (Table 6).
+For Fall 2011/Spring 2012, 6.02% of our students did not successfully complete content area classes.
+This academic year, only 3.89% of our biology majors failed to achieve the C- necessary to meet content standards (Table 6).
 These data fulfill the criteria for a green light for the number of students needing to repeat upper level courses in the content areas.